sbpath/eventbridge-ec2-security-groups-change/README.md

 # Lambda
 Create lambda function (example: ec2-security-group-remediation), use IAM policy above.
 During testing python 3.10 was selected as runtime.
 For the function to work, please add below 2 variable once created.

-EXCLUDE_GROUP = "Add the group name who's allowed to create 0.0.0.0/0 CIDR, if matching fuction will skip running the checks" PREDEFINED_CIDR = <Input CIDR that you want to replace 0.0.0.0/0 with"
+EXCLUDE_GROUP = "Add the group name who's allowed to create 0.0.0.0/0 CIDR, if matching the lambda function will skip running the checks"
+PREDEFINED_CIDR = <Input CIDR that you want to replace 0.0.0.0/0 with"

 Lambda timeout was increased to 30 seconds for APIs to work, tune as required.